174th Infantry Brigade (United States): Organization

+The brigade's four training support battalions and logistical support battalion are Army Reserve formations.

 History

 World War I

 The 174th Infantry Brigade was first constituted on 5 August 1917 in the National Army.
 It was organized on 25 August 1917 at Camp Dix, New Jersey, and assigned to the 87th Division.
 It never saw combat in World War I, like the other units of the 87th Division, the brigade was used for labor duties and a pool of reinforcements.
 It received a campaign streamer for World War I without an inscription.
 After the war, it was demobilized on 23 May 1919 at Camp Dix, New Jersey.

 Reorganized in December 1921 at Shreveport, Louisiana, the brigade was redesignated on 23 March 1925 as the 174th Brigade.
 It was again redesignated on 24 August 1936 as the 174th Infantry Brigade.
 On 13 February 1942, the unit was converted and redesignated as 3rd platoon, 87th Reconnaissance Troop, still assigned to the 87th Division.
 This consolidation also occurred to the 173rd Infantry Brigade.
 That December, the unit was ordered into active military service and reorganized along with the rest of the division at Camp McCain, Mississippi, which became an Infantry division.
 It was then mechanized the next year.